[(1) The following provisions have effect for the interpretation of sections 1B to 1G.

 (d) by authorised persons who are investment firms, or [qualifying credit institutions], in providing relevant ancillary services;

 (f) by payment service providers in providing payment services;

-(g) by electronic money issuers in issuing electronic money;
+(g) by electronic money issuers in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.